If the ship goes down what will be your fate?

 I can only reach out and seek to warn parents and other care-givers – we need to pull back in the involvement of young athletes in the formal physical preparation program, especially strength training, until training methods and coach competencies are significantly higher.

 If you have children in sport, or if you coach young athletes in physical training, I want to say thanks for contributing and look forward to meeting you in a seminar during 2015!
-The world need you to step up, up-skill and take great pride in ‘first, do no harm!’
+The world needs you to step up, up-skill and take great pride in ‘first, do no harm!’

 if someone is using a cancer story or similar to promote themselves…